ankurhanda/gvnn/README.md

 Link to the paper [gvnn](http://arxiv.org/pdf/1607.07405.pdf)

-gvnn is inspired by the Spatial Transformer Networks (STN) paper that appeared in NIPS in 2015.
+gvnn is inspired by the Spatial Transformer Networks (STN) paper that appeared in NIPS in 2015 and its open source code made available by [Moodstocks](https://github.com/qassemoquab/stnbhwd).
 However, ST were mainly limited to applying only 2D transformations to the input.
 We added a new set of transformations often needed for manipulating data in 3D geometric computer vision.
 These include the 3D counterparts of what were used in original STN together with a lot more new transformations.

 * SO3 layer   - Rotations are expressed in so3 vector (v1, v2, v3)
 * Euler layer - Rotations are also expressed in euler angles